-In this paper, we broadly probe CDNs to gather an empirical understanding on how IW customization already takes place in today's Internet.
-By scanning CDN IW configurations, also from globally distributed vantage points, we extend previous work [14] and shine a light on the degree of customization that CDNs show today.
-Our results show that IW customization beyond standardized practices is already common practice and there exists a gap between standardization, research, and Internet reality.
-Specifically, this work contributes the following:
+In this paper, we broadly probe IPv4 hosts and specifically CDNs to gather an empirical understanding on how IW customization already takes place in today's Internet.
+We investigate the prevalence of IETF-recommended values in samples of IPv4 over a period of 1.5 years extending our previous work [15], [16].
+Further, we investigate CDN IW configurations from globally distributed vantage points and from our University's network, thereby shedding a light on the degree of customization that CDNs show today.
+Our results show that the Internet at large converges towards the current IETF recommendation of 10 segments.
+On the other hand, we observe that IW customization beyond standardized practices is already common practice and there exists a gap between standardization, research, and Internet reality.